 In May of '65 they began six months of intensive rehearsals.
 Their repertoire was wide and included not only Folk, but some Jazz and even some comedy routines.
 In November, the now six-man band debuted at the Ice House in Pasadena.
-Early the next year, they signed with Four Star television, who were just starting there own record label, "Valient".
+Early the next year, they signed with Four Star television, who were just starting there own record label, Valient.
 One of the audition songs had been "Along Comes Mary", which wound up being the first single.
 Although it's hard to imagine now, radio stations were bombarded with calls of protest about the song, because the word "Mary" was also a slang word for marijuana.
 Most stations laughed off the idea and the notoriety gave the song and the band a great deal of publicity and helped put Valient Records on firm financial ground.

 The Association moved to Warner Brothers records after that company bought out Valient Records in order to acquire the hot young act.
 Everyone involved was anxious to release their first single for the new record company, but no one could agree on what that song should be.
 Tension grew at Warner Brothers as a new tour was about to be launched and no decision had been made about the latest release.
 At the last minute, on the very morning that the band was about to leave town, the song selection was finally made.
 "Windy" was chosen.
-A little known folk singer named Ruthann Friedman had written a song about her old man, 'Windy', and his free wheeling life style.
+A little known Folk singer named Ruthann Friedman had written a song about her old man, Windy, and his free wheeling life style.
 She played the song one night for the Association and they knew they had found another hit record.
 And so, on the day before their tour began, arrangements for the new song were worked out over lunch.
 At one o'clock, the band entered the studio.
 The group had chosen Russ Gigeure and new member, Larry Ramos Jr. to share lead vocals, and a marathon session began.
-By six thirty the next morning, the two men's voices were totally shot, and for that reason, the vocals at the end of the record were performed by everyone who was still awake, including wives, girlfriends, engineers and even Ruthann Friedman herself.
+By six thirty the next morning, the two men's voices were totally shot, and for that reason, the vocals at the end of the record were performed by everyone who was still awake, including wives, girl friends, engineers and even Ruthann Friedman herself.
 "Windy" hit the top of America's pop charts in early July 1967 and remained there for nearly the entire month.
 Later, it was nominated for a Grammy Award as best contemporary group performance, but lost out to The Fifth Dimension's "Up, Up and Away".

 In the Fall of '67, The Association had another million selling record with "Never My Love" and in 1968, scored their fifth and final U.S. Top 10 single with a song called "Everything That Touches You".
-After that, the Association's style of folk rock fell out of favour with the record buying public and they went into a fairly rapid decline.
+After that, the Association's style of music seemed to fall out of favor with the record buying public and they went into a fairly rapid decline.
 They switched labels again in 1972, to Columbia, but their only LP for them was a failure.
 Shortly after that release, founding member Brian Cole died and there were a flurry of personnel changes.
-Three comeback attempts failed, in 1973 on Mums records, 1975 on RCA and in 1981 on Elektra.
+Three comeback attempts fell short, in 1973 on Mums records, 1975 on RCA and in 1981 on Elektra.

-The Association are fondly remembered as one of the finest pop harmony groups of their time and even though they only spent three years in the spot light, the hit records they made are enough to ensure their place in Rock and Roll history.
+The Association are fondly remembered as one of the finest Pop harmony groups of their time and even though they only spent three years in the spot light, the hit records they made are enough to ensure their place in Rock and Roll history.